 Algorithms Powered by Risk Analytics

 Algorithms Powered by Risk Analytics are available as add-ons to our T3 software.
 The first in our family of Risk Analytics Algorithms to receive FDA clearance is the IDO2 Index Powered by Risk Analytics.
 This algorithm continuously assesses patient-specific risk of inadequate delivery of oxygen (IDO2) by computing an IDO2 Index that reflects the likelihood that a patient is experiencing inadequate oxygen delivery at any given time.
 An increasing IDO2 value means there is an increasing risk of inadequate oxygen delivery and attention should be brought to the patient.
 The IDO2 Index is computed based on multiple physiologic measures and laboratory tests results collected by T3, and it is solely indicated for use for pediatric patients 12-and-under in intensive care with weight above 2 kg.
+For more information, request delivery of our IDO2 Index data sheet:

 Need More Information?